pinkeen/htxpath/README.md

 So what about the one-night hand-crafted solution that is HTXPath you ask?

-Cutting to the chase:

 It's fast and doesn't require much memory because it doesn't preparse the data into a friedly structure but rather processes it as a stream using regexps.
 It doesn't care about standards' compliance - it goes where you need it to ingoring all that isn't needed to get there.

-It's written in Python. ;)
+## HTML and regexps?
+Huh?
+Are you insane?

+It uses regexps only find small chunks of data in small chunks of data.
+The general approach is stack based as it is the simplest sane solution for parsing nested blocks of data.

-* Features
+## Features

-> Fast, saves memory
+* Fast, saves memory
-> Familiar syntax (similar to XPath)
+* Familiar syntax (similar to XPath)
-> Escapes CDATA
+* Escapes CDATA
-> Fixes orphaned tags:
+* Fixes orphaned tags:
     Closes tags which doesn't have '/' or a corresponding closing tag.
 Removes closing tags which doesn't have opening ones.
-> Copes with badly nested tags in SOME situations.
+* Copes with badly nested tags in SOME situations.
     SO DON'T COUNT ON IT!
-> Should work well with UNICODE input.
+* Should work well with UNICODE input.

-==== BASIC USAGE INSTRUCTIONS ====
+### BASIC USAGE INSTRUCTIONS

 Before you start:
-> HTXPath strips documents of HTML comments and scripts before even parsing begins.
+* HTXPath strips documents of HTML comments and scripts before even parsing begins.
 That probably will be fixed sometime.
-> DOCTYPE is also stripped and it won't be fixed because there are plenty of ways to get it without using such sophisticated (yeah, right ;)) tools.
+* DOCTYPE is also stripped and it won't be fixed because there are plenty of ways to get it without using such sophisticated (yeah, right ;)) tools.
-> CDATA is liquidated but its content is left intact with crucial html entities escaped.
+* CDATA is liquidated but its content is left intact with crucial html entities escaped.

 Probably the only function you will be needing is

-	def find(xml, pth):
+* `def find(xml, pth)`

 Where xml is your data (not necesarilly XML) and pth is the "command path string" (referred to as THE PATH [to the geek garden of pleasure ;)]).
 Function will return a list (always) of strings containig matched tags with everything inside them, so you can extract their attributes.